A poem by Julie Weiss

 charred wood; the old space between the walls

-of her home seemed so grandeur in retrospect,
+of her home seemed so splendid in retrospect,

 so plentiful of life, so dazzlingly hers that